mozilla/apk-factory-service/docs/ARCHITECTURE.md

 Inputs are written to disk and used to fill in the APK Project template.

-ant is invoked with some arugments and uses files on disk to build and sign the APK.
+ant is invoked with some arugments and uses files on disk to build an un-signed APK.

-The resulting APK is sent in the HTTP response to the Controller.
+This apk is written to S3.
 The working build directory is removed.

+The Generator uses the APK Signer web service.

+The Signer service ensures the same certificate is used to sign an APK based on the manifest URL.
+Certificates are per-app.

+The resulting signed APK is read out of S3 and is sent in the HTTP response to the Controller.

 The Controller updates the APK Cache with the APK file.
 Finally, the APK File is returned to the client.